irinagetman1973/Vehicle-tracking-in-challenging-scenarios-using-YOLOv8/README.md

 </div>

 ## Introduction
-This repository supply a user-friendly interactive interface for [YOLOv8](https://github.com/ultralytics/ultralytics) with Object Tracking and Counting capability.
-The interface is powered by [Streamlit](https://github.com/streamlit/streamlit).

 This is a semester-long coursework for the third year of the Bachelor of Software Engineering program at Yoobee Colleges in Auckland, focusing on advanced topics in software development and project management.

-This repository contains code for a vehicle tracking system based on the YOLOv8 object detection algorithm.
+This repository contains code for a vehicle tracking system based on the [YOLOv8](https://github.com/ultralytics/ultralytics) object detection algorithm.The interface is powered by [Streamlit](https://github.com/streamlit/streamlit).
 The system is designed to work in challenging scenarios, such as low light conditions, occlusions, and fast motion.

 ## Features
 - Feature1: Object detection task.
 - Feature2: Multiple detection models. `yolov8n`, `yolov8s`, `yolov8m`, `yolov8l`, `yolov8x`